Tech Log-automated backup infrastructure set up for 3 machines

 Coffee Canister (14.5TB)

-Both Linux machines push their backups to Robusta over SSH.
-Robusta's OpenSSH Server receives the data and writes it to Coffee Canister.
+Both Linux machines push their backups to [desktop] over SSH. [desktop]'s OpenSSH Server receives the data and writes it to Coffee Canister.
 No data leaves the local LAN.

 Installation: